GitProDev/ProductsManager/README.md

-# Inovector
+# ProductsManager

-Inovector is a Laravel-based web application designed to manage products, categories, and sellers, with advanced filtering and export functionality.
+ProductsManager is a Laravel-based web application designed to manage products, categories, and sellers, with advanced filtering and export functionality.
 It includes a custom package, *products-manager*, which provides comprehensive features for managing products, applying filters, and exporting data in CSV format.
 The project also includes event-driven functionality such as logging filter activities and sending welcome emails.

 ## Features